 Bus and Light Rail services are intended to be fully accessible to individuals with disabilities.
-Click here to read about RTD's services and accessibility features.
-RTD offers the Access-a-Ride service for riders who are unable to access fixed-route busses and trains.
+Read about RTD's accessibility featuresopens a new window.
+RTD offers the Access-a-Rideopens a new window service for riders who are unable to access fixed-route buses and trains.

 If you need information about a route or trip and do not have internet access you can call RTD Monday through Friday from 6:00 am to 8:00 pm and weekends and holidays from 9:00 am to 6:00 pm at 303-299-6000.
 You will be connected to a live person.
 You can also connect with RTD via social media on Twitteropens a new window and Facebookopens a new window.

 Buses have a front display (above the windshield) that shows the route number and final stop of the route.
 If you are familiar with the route, this will help you make sure you are boarding the bus in the correct direction.
 If you are unfamiliar with the route, you can check the paper or online schedule to see what the last stop is, or you can ask the driver.